mebeim/aoc/2019/README.md

 intersects with an asteroid, it destroys it, but it does *not* destroy any other asteroid on the same line of sight.
 In other words, asteroids on the same LoS are "shielded" by closer asteroids on the same LoS.
-The second closest asteroid on a given line of sight will be destroied on the second rotation of the station, after the laser beam completes a full cycle.
+The second closest asteroid on a given line of sight will be destroyed on the second rotation of the station, after the laser beam completes a full cycle.

 First of all, the answer for part 1 was greater than 200, so we only need to